Next: Ensembles

 is the array in which we accumulate squared displacement in the

--displacements, and has elements, one for each allowed interval
+elements, one for each allowed interval

 value, including interval length 0.